HesamoddinHosseini/Student-engagement/README.md

 Whether it be classrooms in Schools or an Ed-Tech platform, keeping the students engaged & connected is a common pain point which they all face.
 Hence, Student Engagement is one of the pain points we are trying to solve.

+# The Bigger Picture

+The goal of student engagement is said to be achieved when education partners also benefit.
+With the implementation of student engagement plans, there will be better bonding between education partners.
+This provides a better understanding of student’s varying needs to boost the campus experience and promotes a more responsive education system.

 # Student Engagement

 Student engagement plays a crucial role in education and benefits students, the college, and education partners.